Compare travel insurance for Egypt

 What should my travel insurance policy for Egypt include?

-A good travel insurance policy for Egypt should include the following:
+A comprehensive travel insurance policy for Egypt should be as multifaceted as the country itself.
+Here's what to look for:

 Cover for the cost of bringing you back to the UK, or ‘repatriation’.

 Cover for the cancellation or curtailment of your holiday.
 This is in case you have to head home earlier than planned or an emergency prevents you from going in the first place.

 Delay and missed departure cover.
 This covers you if events beyond your control (such as a car breakdown) cause you to miss your flight.

 Travel abandonment cover for unusual circumstances where the journey to your destination becomes unfeasible.

 Baggage cover.
 This is in case your belongings are lost or stolen during your trip.
 Make sure you have cover for any particularly costly items you’ll have with you, such as precious jewellery.

 Passport cover.
 This is important because getting a replacement for a lost or stolen passport while abroad can be both complicated and costly.

-Personal liability cover.
-This protects you in case something you do causes injury to someone else or the loss or damage of their possessions.
+Personal liability cover protects you in case something you do causes injury to someone else or the loss or damage of their possessions.

 Egypt travel insurance: exclusions and what to watch out for